How to Use Baths to Relieve Arthritic Pain

 Rheumatoid arthritis (RA)

-Rheumatoid arthritis is a chronic inflammatory autoimmune disease characterised by progressive damage to synovial-lined joint.
+Rheumatoid arthritis is a chronic inflammatory autoimmune disease characterised by progressive damage of synovial-lined joint.
 RA can affect any joint, but it is most commonly found in metacarpophalangeal, proximal interphalangeal and metatarsophalangeal joints.
-Symptoms the following diagnosis can be but not limited to,
+Symptoms following diagnosis can be but not limited to,

 • Joint inflammation and pain